-The three-semester MUD curriculum is centered on a core sequence of three studios, through which students develop the skills to make design proposals for a diverse range of urban conditions within the metropolitan landscape.
+The three-semester MUD curriculum is centered on a core sequence of three studios through which students develop the skills to make design proposals for a diverse range of urban conditions within the contemporary metropolitan landscape.

-The first studio, Elements of Urban Design, takes place in the fall and introduces the theories, concepts, and principles of urban design across the urban transect through speculative exercises that explore contemporary metropolitan conditions in and around the St. Louis region.
-Students focus on infrastructural urbanism at the regional scale and the natural and built systems of the urban landscape while developing projects at the intra-district scale.
-Field trips to U.S. cities such as Detroit, Pittsburgh, New Orleans, Charleston, Baltimore, and Boston, provide opportunities for immersive study, organized fieldwork, and exposure to practitioners, agencies, and stakeholders in the city of study.
+The first studio, Metropolitan Design Elements, takes place in the fall and introduces the theories, concepts, and principles of urban design across the urban transect through speculative exercises that explore contemporary metropolitan conditions in and around the St. Louis region.
+Students focus on infrastructural and ecological urbanism with the aim to develop urban design projects at the intra-district scale.
+Required field trips to U.S. cities such as Detroit, Pittsburgh, New Orleans, Baltimore, and Boston, provide opportunities for immersive study, organized fieldwork, and exposure to practitioners, agencies, and stakeholders in the city of study.

-In the spring, the Lively City Studio engages the scale of the district and the design of public space while more fully considering the public policy, cultural, economic and real estate conditions of cities.
-This studio introduces students to the immense intellectual and cultural resources of large North American cities through project sites in locations such as New York, Chicago, Los Angeles, San Francisco, Seattle, Vancouver, and Toronto.
+In the spring, the Lively City Studio engages the scale of the district and the design of public space while more fully considering the public policy, cultural, economic, and real estate conditions of cities.
+This studio introduces students to the immense intellectual, creative, and cultural resources of large, growing North American cities.
+Cities previously studied include New York, Chicago, Los Angeles, San Francisco, Seattle, and Toronto.
 During the required spring break masterclass, students travel to a major city in Europe to study how public space has been redesigned to increase urban vitality, make humane, people-centered environments, and foster the redevelopment of city life.
 Cities investigated include Copenhagen, Stockholm, Malmo, London, Rotterdam, and Berlin.
 This workshop develops a detailed knowledge of the public life/public space research and design methodology and its applicability to the practice of urban design.

 The studio sequence culminates in the required degree project, Global Urbanism Action-Research Studio: an immersive, 14-week experience in mutiple global cities.
-Each year the studio selects a fast-growing city in Asia, Africa, or South America to compare and contrast with an American city.
-These cities are marked by an active culture and lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stress, social complexity, and the need for a new approach to urbanism.
-Recent studios have been sited in Chicago, Hong Kong, Los Angeles, Mexico City, San Francisco, Shanghai, Singapore, Tokyo, Johannesburg, and Dubai.
+Each year the studio selects a fast-growing city in Asia, Africa, or South America to compare and contrast with other relevant global cities.
+These selected global cities are marked by an active culture and lively arts and design scene; their urban fabric is challenged by rapid growth, environmental stress, social complexity, and the need for a new approach to urbanism.
+Recent studios have been located in Mexico City, Hong Kong, Shanghai, Singapore, Tokyo, Johannesburg, and Dubai.
 This studio begins with three weeks of research and study, followed by six to eight weeks immersed in the selected cities--living, researching, observing, and working on the urban design project.

 – Metropolitan Urbanism